SimonPuchas/MotionPrediction/README.md

 # Motion prediction model

+The ROS ws is used to generate our own dataset.
+The data is stored in a tensor(.npy file) containing, time, 3D-position tensor, 3D-orientation tensor and velocity tensor with linear.x, linear.y = 0, and angular.z.
+Additionally, we store the collected data in .csv files to have something easily human readable to quickly check and understand whats happening.

 ## Idea:

 We want to train a motion prediction model, which takes the 3D-pose of an object(human, car, box, etc.) and it's velocity(x,y,z), and uses this information to predict the position of the object a few seconds ahead.
 This should then be used by a robot to dynamically avoid these moving objects by taking according actions, e.g. slowing down, turning left/right around the predicted movement, continuing normally or stopping completely if needed.